-Romania wind power gen leads in SEE region26.
-April 2013. / SEE Energy News
+Romania wind power gen leads in SEE region, SEE Energy News

 Romania was a leader among the wind energy emerging markets in Europe in 2012.
 It installed capacities amounting to 932 MW, almost twice as much as the 520 MW installed in 2011, and came to have a cumulated capacity of 1,905 MW late last year.
 This country is the 10th among the wind energy markets in the European Union, according to the annual report drawn up by the Global Wind Energy Council (GWEC) on the evolution of the wind energy industry.